AhmedNasser1010/OrderSync/README.md

 		- [ ] Create, Pending orders.
 		- [ ] Change the registration forms to "Formik" forms.
 	- In Progress
-		- [ ] Initial Cloud Firestore rules.
-		- [ ] Get businesses only what the admin have.
 	- Done
+		- [x] Add. user subcollection to redux state on login.
+		- [x] Collect admin signup data to firestore collection.
+		- [x] Get businesses only what admins they have.
+		- [x] Initial Cloud Firestore rules.
 		- [x] Add more options to both settings & add new business pages.
 		- [x] Create, Business settings page.
 		- [x] Add, Remove current business function.